lbroetto/Protein_Frequency_Exploratory_Data_Analysis/README.md

 - The .corr() method in Pandas computes the Pearson correlation coefficient by default, which is a parametric statistical measure of linear dependence between variables.
 The resulting matrix and its visualization (with a mask for the upper triangle) provide a direct quantitative assessment of pairwise relationships.
 While it did not perform additional tests (e.g., calculating p-values for each correlation), the correlation coefficient itself is a fundamental statistic, and its magnitude (displayed in the heatmap) is the primary descriptor of association strength in this exploratory context.

 **Note:**
-- This suite of analyses constituted the exploratory data analysis (EDA) phase.
-Its goal was to inform hypotheses and select targets for deeper experimental and computational validation.
+- This suite of analyses constitute the exploratory data analysis (EDA) phase.
+Its goal is to inform hypotheses and select targets for deeper experimental and computational validation.

 **Key statistical elements:**
 - **Dice dissimilarity:** Distance metric for binary/binarized data